“You can do anything you want with your life and no one can stop you…but you.” – Rosetta Thurman

 Rosetta’s Official Bio

-Rosetta is the host of the Happy Black Woman Podcast, creator of the Launch Your Business 90-Day Boot Camp and the author of Launch Your Business: The 5 Step Solution to Do What You Love, Quit Your Job and Have the Freedom to Travel and Live Life on Your Own Terms.
+Rosetta is the host of the Happy Black Woman Podcast and the author of Launch Your Business: The 5 Step Solution to Do What You Love, Quit Your Job and Have the Freedom to Travel and Live Life on Your Own Terms.
 She has been featured in numerous media outlets, including JET Magazine, Essence.com, Entrepreneur.com, Dr. Oz’ Good Life Magazine, BBC London and BlackEnterprise.com.
 She holds a Master’s Degree in Organizational Management and has also taught leadership, business and marketing as an Adjunct Professor at Trinity Washington University.

 Her motto is: “You can do anything you want with your life and no one can stop you…but YOU!”